vtalk2019/maithreyee/README.md

 * I am still a high school student and would like to pursue automating this process using ML/NLP and generate code for display.
 * The potential to scale and operate the service requires professional touch along with man power to make it industrial strength product for mass deployment.
-* Multi-Language support, internationalizing the product requires sophisticated voice engine along with variants on input model that has strong correlation to spoken languages.
+* Multi-Language support, internationalizing the product requires a sophisticated voice engine along with variants on input model that has strong correlation to spoken languages.
 * Multiscreen devices exist and environments are different for interaction which brings in collaboration, conferencing and ability to broadcast solutions to groups
 * I do feel potential exist for this product for mainstream teaching community provided ML/NLP along with voice engines improve their offerings to scan books and convert them to code that can draw pictures from words beyond shapes alone.
 * This will open up new markets for voice devices and become ubiquitous in teaching environments for visualizing problems and solutions.
 * Imagine scanning books through ML scanner and generating JS scripts.
-One can store the output in Amazon S3 indexed by ISBN catalog as a repository for lamda engines to interact with httpserver. *Amazon can make this a free offering to schools worldwide.*
+One can store the output in Amazon S3 indexed by ISBN catalog as a repository for lamda engines to interact with httpserver. *Amazon can make this a free offering to schools worldwide to fulfill one of my dreams.*